North America's Trusted Peptide Source

 • During Reconstitution

-• Work quickly to minimize air exposure
+• Work quickly - Minimize air exposure

 • After Handling

-• Dispose of syringes in sharps containers
+• Dispose of syringes properly

-• Store peptides immediately at proper temperature
+• Store peptides immediately at correct temperature

 • Contamination Prevention